lucasqtl/human-resources/README.md

     -   Python 3.x instalado.

 2.  **Execução:**
-    -   No terminal, navegue até a pasta do projeto e execute o arquivo principal (ex: `main.py`).
+    -   No terminal, navegue até a pasta do projeto e execute o arquivo principal: `python main.py`.
     -   Siga as instruções do menu interativo.

 ---